 Top Notes: Cypress, Green notes.
 Middle Notes: Incense, Olibanum, French labdanum.
 Base Notes: Musk

 Timbuktu by L’Artisan Parfumeur is primarily a composition of woodsy scents, vetiver and incense.
 This fragrance has lovely radiant and effervescent qualities.
 These qualities shine through from the soaring top notes of ripe mango, the spicy warmth of pink pepper and citrus, to the earthy dry down of patchouli and musk.

 Timbuktu was created by master perfumer Bertrand Duchaufour in 2004 as part of the L’Artisan’s Voyage collection, inspired by his travels in Mali, Africa.
-This fragrance is a classical composition of dry woods, with vetiver, sandalwood and patchouli.
+This frankincense fragrance is a classical composition of dry woods, with vetiver, sandalwood and patchouli.
 It evolves beautifully with pepper and grapefruit giving it an appealing freshness.
 It is the brightness of wood sap and sweet pine trees resin that lingers.
 As Timbuktu changes on the skin from spicy incense to smoky woods, the freshness of the frankincense smell takes on a beguiling and sensual character.

-The longevity of this fragrance is 6 to 7 hours, and the sillage is moderate.Timbuktu is a unique fragrance with a dark, dramatic, moody beauty about it.
+The longevity of this frankincense aroma is 6 to 7 hours, and the sillage is moderate.Timbuktu is a unique fragrance with a dark, dramatic, moody beauty about it.
 It can be worn by both sexes, but it does lean slightly more masculine.

 This very special fragrance can be worn all year round, however, its woody character makes it best suited to fall days.

 Notes - Top: Mango, Pink pepper, Cardamom.
 Middle: Incense, Papyrus, Karo Karounde.
 Base: Vetiver, Myrrh, Patchouli,Benzoin.

 The Notes Of France - Encens Chembur EDP